Organic Photovoltaics vs. 2nd-Generation Solar Cell Technologies

 Solar Beyond Silicon

 Solar technologies beyond silicon are often categorised into ‘generations’, based on how advanced they are.
 Crystalline silicon solar cells fall into the ‘first generation’.
-Record efficiencies for other technologies can be seen in Fig. 2.
+Record efficiencies for other technologies can be seen in the figure below.
 Second-generation cells are thin-film technologies that are often commercially available, such as copper indium gallium selenide (CIGS), cadmium telluride (CdTe), gallium arsenide (GaAs) and amorphous silicon (a-Si:H).